ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

         num_cols (attribute, required, number of columns (int) ) num_rows (attribute, required, number of rows (int) ) columns/ (group, required)
-            <name> (dataset of ascii encoded string values, at least one required
+            <name> (dataset of ascii encoded string values, one for each colname
                     can include null strings and the value "NaN" for NaN as needed) variablelist/ (group, optional)
         <name>/ (group, at least one required if this group is present)